Coal mines in the UK in the 1940s and 50s

 Mines were large places!
 Sometimes it could take as long as 20 minutes to walk along a road to the current coalface.

 The coal mine where I worked as a Bevin Boy miner was Hern Heath Colliery which was fairly typical of other UK coal mines at the time.

 The mine shafts and the lifts not only carried the miners, their equipment and the mined coal, they were also important aspects of the ventilation system, more of which below.

 The mine where I worked had two pit shafts, known as the downshaft and the upshaft.
 Fresh air was carried down the downshaft and the stale air by the upshaft.
 The ventilation was so good that we sometimes felt quite cold when we stopped working.

 My first few experiences of going down in the lift were quite dramatic because the lift seem to drop like a stone on its half-mile length of cable.
-Over such a long length, the cable had some flexibility, so as the lift neared the bottom and the automatic brakes went on, the lift bounced up and down quite considerably.
+Over such a long length, the cable had some flexibility, so that as the lift neared the bottom and the automatic brakes went on, it bounced up and down quite considerably.
 Fortunately it didn't take long to get used to this.